rafaqz/Photosynthesis.jl/README.md

 A Farquhar-von-Cammerer-Berry (FvCB) photosynthesis modelling framework.

-This module at its core is a rewrite of the Maespa/Maestra/ models in Julia.
+This module at its core is a rewrite of the Maespa/Maestra photosynthesis models in Julia.
 It has been written to have a modular structure that can be easily modified or added to at any level.
 It is also designed to itself be a component of larger model.

-It aims to provide a comprehensive yet minimalist set of photosynthesis and leaf energy balance models, eventually including as many as possible published photosynthesis formulations: but nothing else.
-Growth models, 3D canopy models, nutrient uptake etc. should be supplied from another package.
+It aims to provide a comprehensive yet minimalist set of photosynthesis and leaf energy balance models, eventually including as many as possible published photosynthesis formulations.
+But nothing else.
+Growth models, 3D canopy models, nutrient uptake etc. can be supplied from another package.

-Included formulations of the basic FvCB model include Ball-Berry (and multiple sub-variants), EMAX, Tuzet, and Jarvis.
+Included formulations of the basic FvCB model include Ball-Berry (and multiple sub-variants), EMAX, Tuzet, and Jarvis formulations.

+These are written out in interchangeable components: you can write you own components in a script and swap them into the model - for _any_ part of this package.
+You Just need to define the `struct` for parameters, and define the corresponding method for the formulation you with to write.

+This means the old problem of multiple forks with minor formulation changes is essentially solved.
+Never edit the source code of this package, just define new alternate components with your desired changes.

 ## Example